katsup07/gamer/README.md

 set environment variable `$env:gamer_jwtPrivateKey="any_string_you_want"` (Method for setting varies based on OS)<br>
 app will be live on localhost:3000
 ## Testing
-Set the environment.
+Set the environment.<br>
 run `$env:NODE_ENV="test"` for testing.
 (Method for setting varies based on OS) run ` $env:NODE_ENV="development"` for development.
 (Method for setting varies based on OS)
-## Testing the api routes
+## Manually Testing the api routes
-There currently is no front end app for testing, so you'll need to download something like [`Postman`](https://www.postman.com/) to test the routes.
+There currently is no front end app for testing, so something such as [`Postman`](https://www.postman.com/) will be needed to test the routes.
 ## Auth and Admin Routes
 Users must first be registered before using auth post/put routes.
 Use Postman to register users.<br>
 However, it is not currently possible to give users admin status outside of the database.
 The following test user's _id can be used for testing the admin delete routes: